Texas Health Action supports programs and sexual health clinics with an emphasis on HIV prevention.

-Our vision is to eliminate sexually transmitted infection in Texas, and build an empowered community that fosters healthy sexual behaviors and practices.
+Our vision is to eliminate sexual disease and infection in Texas, and build an empowered community that fosters healthy sexual behaviors and practices.

 We believe that all people, regardless of race, creed, gender or sexual orientation, have a right to the knowledge and healthcare needed to ensure their sexual wellness without judgment or stigma.